adamthedash/aoc2025/README.md

 A new piece of rust syntax it used: `.map(|line| format!("{:<width$}", line, width = width))` - Good for deciding pad width at runtime.
 Our approaches taken to find problem ranges differed:
-- I found the positions of each operator, which is always left-justified.
+- I found the positions of each operator, which are always left-justified.
 - The AI checked for colummns containing only " " as separators.

 Cost: €0.77